University of Groningen··school·shipped

 Overview

-My Bachelor's thesis at the University of Groningen addressed a practical problem I observed in the AI research lab: researchers spend significant time on administrative tasks — tracking papers, managing experiments, coordinating dataset annotations — that could be streamlined with better tooling.
-I designed and built a comprehensive platform to address these pain points.
+My Bachelor's thesis at the University of Groningen.
+The problem was pretty straightforward: researchers in the AI lab spent too much time on administrative tasks — tracking papers, managing experiments, coordinating dataset annotations — when better tooling could handle most of it.
+So I built that tooling.

 What I Built